nilsteampassnet/teampass_doc/docs/GUI.md

 # Menu bar

-Depending of the user role has in Teampass, the Menu bar displays icons that leads to specific Teampass features if they are enabled.
+Depending on the role a user has in Teampass, the Menu bar displays icons that lead to specific Teampass features if they are enabled.

 In a general manner, clicking on an icon in the menu bar will open a new page giving access to a specific feature.